If you’re interested in off-grid living, especially living in a yurt and what it’s like, then I’m here to give some advice.

 A welcoming cup of tea from a friendly Kyrgyz nomad living in the yurt.

-The yurts make an impressive site when seen in their traditional places like Kyrgyzstan and Mongolia.
+The yurts make an impressive sight when seen in their traditional places like Kyrgyzstan and Mongolia.

 The finished yurts at Song Kul Lake in Kyrgyzstan.